Falls on Me: Background and writing

-Written by guitarist Carl Bell, the song is about the difficulties of remaining in a monogamous relationship; according to Bell, "Everybody is hardwired to have some wanderlust in them...
+Written by Fuel guitarist Carl Bell, the song "Falls on Me" is about the difficulties of remaining in a monogamous relationship; according to Bell, "Everybody is hardwired to have some wanderlust in them...
 But that song comes from having a relationship and trying to honor it and not mess up something beautiful."

 Track listing

 All songs were written by Carl Bell except where noted.